aceinetx/EternalUtils/about.md

-# Template Mod
+# EternalUtils

-Edit about.md to change this
+A GD Mod for the eternal gdps